Maunsell Army Sea Forts

 Know Before You Go

-The closest place near the sea forts is Whitsable, than a 8 mile boat trip.
+The closest place near the sea forts is Whitsable, about an 8-mile boat trip.
 You can see them from the coast on a nice day.